 And you’re joints become vastly more conditioned because of the high impact nature of the training (you don’t start with high impact of course, but the conditioning gets you there in about 6-12 months).

 Here’s Cole “Bullet” Snyder only 8 years old at the time absolutely crushing it.

 And here’s Vennie, 50 years old Secretary Attorney General for the state of Alaska throwing “Every Flip In The Book.”

 PARKOUR PLACES IN AND AROUND ANCHORAGE, WASILLA, AND EAGLE RIVER

 You’ve seen all the videos and amazingness that is parkour, but you haven’t been able to skyrocket your progress.

 If you want to be a Parkour Samurai, you need places to train.

-Naturally, you’ll want a place that’s comfortable, has cool people around, and has suitable training aids to help with your progress.
+Naturally, you’ll want a place that feels comfortable (there’s plenty that will already push you outside your comfort zone), has cool people around, and has suitable training aids to help with your progress.

-In Anchorage and the surrounding 15-20 miles there’s a vast amount of elements that are great for the experienced Parkour Samurai, both architectural and natural.
+In Anchorage and the surrounding 15-20 miles there’s a vast amount of elements that are great for the experienced Parkour Samurai, both architecturally and naturally.

 The essential element to remember is to always check your surfaces and your equipment before performing a skill.